nrfconnect/sdk-nrf/include/nfc/ndef/le_oob_rec.rst

 For more information about NFC Connection Handover pairing methods, refer to the `Bluetooth Secure Simple Pairing Using NFC`_ and `Bluetooth Core Specification`_ Volume 3 Part H Chapter 2.

+The Bluetooth LE OOB record is used in the :ref:`peripheral_hids_keyboard` sample.

 API documentation
 *****************